Generating spectral dental panoramic images from single energy computed tomography volumes: Methods

 No quantum noise was added to the images in this work, as the purpose was to evaluate the feasibility of the results in the sense that the output is as expected.
 While the experimental results are subject to quantum noise, it would not make the comparison easier or better to add noise to the synthetic images.
 If there was a need to add quantum noise, it should be added to the forward projected frames before panoramic reconstruction.
 This would ensure that the reconstructed image has a realistic noise distribution.

 Virtual monoenergetic images (VMIs) are generated by multiplying the PETIs with their respective LACs and then summing them together.

-Anatomical noise in a panoramic image pixel is measured by recording all of the pixel values from the frames which contribute to the pixel in the panoramic image.
-In other words, this is an indication of how different the individual line integrals paths making up the final panoramic image pixel are.
+The individual projections making up a single output pixel in a panoramic image all pass through the patient at a slightly different path.
+However, all overlap in the sharp layer (c.f. fig. \ref{fig_panScheme}).
+Anatomical noise in a panoramic image pixel is measured by recording all of the pixel values from the frames contributing to the pixel in the panoramic image.
+In other words, this indicates how different the individual line integral paths making up the final panoramic image pixel are.
 The mean of these values is the final PETI output value in the pixel.